 Navigating Beyond Pandemics - Faculty and Staff Convocation Address Fall 2020

-(A video recording of the 2020 Faculty and Staff Convocation is available here.
+(Watch a video of the 2020 Faculty and Staff Convocation.
 President Randhawa's remarks begin at 4:25.)

 September 17, 2020

 Good morning!
 Thank you for joining me for this highly unusual Faculty and Staff Convocation, certainly the most unusual in my 30 years in higher education.
 I am deeply disappointed that we cannot be together today, enjoying the company of colleagues and friends the way we usually do.
 Today, we are grateful that technology allows us this opportunity and look forward to the time we can get together in person.
 I want to thank you for making the time to join me in acknowledging the start of a new academic year, and to reflect on where we are as an institution, and as a community bound by a shared mission.

 I would like to begin by acknowledging that we gather today on the ancestral homelands of the Coast Salish peoples, who have lived in the Salish Sea basin, throughout the San Juan Islands, and the North Cascades watershed from time immemorial.
 Please join me in expressing our deepest respect and gratitude to our indigenous neighbors, the Lummi Nation and Nooksack Tribe, for their enduring care and protection of our shared lands and waterways.